 When I saw some cute felt mobiles on Pinterest, I was inspired.
 There were cute hot air balloon versions, ones with animals, but considering my sewing skills are pretty rudimentary, I liked the simplicity of the clouds and raindrops.
 Here is my version.

 First up was to grab a bunch of felt.
 I picked up various sheets from Michael’s – dark and light pink, yellow, grey, and white.
 I could have done all of the actual rainbow colours, but I felt like it might be a little overkill.
 Keeping it to a few colours in the scheme of the room seemed more cohesive.
-Oh, and felt is super cheap – I think it was either 49 or 99 cents a sheet?
+Oh, and felt is super cheap – less than 99 cents a sheet?

 Next up was to sew the two pieces of each raindrop together.
 I used embroidery thread and a big needle (again both from Michael’s).
 Since I wanted groups of 3-4 hanging on pieces of string (which I would later hang from the clouds), I threaded the long piece of string down between the two pieces of the raindrop, and then sewed around it.

 Just like the raindrops, I sewed around the perimeter.
-Once I got almost the whole way around, I grabbed my batting (I had it leftover from old projects) and stuffed the clouds.
-Once they were stuffed, I just finished sewing up the edges.
+Once I got almost the whole way around, I grabbed some batting (I had it leftover from old projects, but you can purchase at any craft store) and stuffed the clouds.
+Once they were stuffed, I finished sewing up the edges.

 Three clouds, six raindrop strings, and a big stick, I laid everything out for the assembly.
 The stick I had found on a walk, and my lovely mama gave it a good sanding so all the gnarly bits came off and it became nice and smooth.